Rental Income and Expenses at Tax Time

 - Security deposits reimbursed to the tenant

-- and various other expenses, such as utilities, landscaping and garbage collection
+- Other expenses, such as utilities, landscaping and garbage collection

-If you track these expenses using personal finance software or a computer spreadsheet, your monthly and year-end reports will be right at your fingertips and you can easily print them out.
+If you track these expenses using personal finance software or a computer spreadsheet, your monthly and year-end reports will be right at your fingertips and you can easily print them.

 Passive Activity Loss Limitations

 Here's generous IRS rule #1: If one of your rental properties has a net loss for the year, that loss can be netted against the losses and profits of all your other rental properties.

 Now here's the maybe-not-so-good news: If the grand total for all your properties is negative – a net loss – that loss might be fully, partially or not deductible at all against the rest of your income for the year due to passive activity loss limitations.

 Renting out real estate property is generally considered a passive activity, even if you devote a substantial amount of time to selecting the right tenants, repairing the rental unit and inspecting the property for routine maintenance.
 Losses from passive activities are limited to offsetting passive profits.

 If you actively participate in the rental activities, any rental losses can potentially be deducted up to $25,000 per year in aggregate across all your rental properties.
 Married persons who file separately have a rental loss limit of up to $12,500 provided the person lived apart from his or her spouse at all times during the tax year.
 The amount of the rental loss allowed for active participants in a rental property varies based on your modified adjusted gross income (MAGI):

 - For MAGI of $100,000 or less ($50,000 or less if married filing separately), rental losses can be deducted in full, up to the $25,000 ($12,500) limit.